 Case Studies of Geographical Influence

-Examining specific case studies can illustrate how geographical factors influence human settlement and population growth.
+Examining specific regions helps illustrate how geographical factors shape human settlement and population growth over time.

 Challenges Posed by Geographical Factors